mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

    by default.
 You can leave this unchanged.

-7. Now a floating Deploy button will be shown on the top.
+7. A floating **Deploy** button appears on the canvas..
 Click it and the build starts.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/deploy.png", "alt": "Generating a public URL", "caption": "Generating a public URL", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/deploy.png", "alt": "Deploy app", "caption": "Deploy app", "indent": 1 }}

 8. Once this is successfully complete, you can access your Toolpad Studio app from the public URL available on the card.